2 stroke information

 Dating Certificate

 Ariel Works Ltd. recorded every motorcycle as it left the factory in large ledgers called Despatch Record Books.
 The motorcycles are listed in engine number order, along with a variety of information, which always includes the frame number, to whom it was despatched and the date of despatch.
 Usually other information is also recorded such model, colour and any accessories fitted.
 We will prepare a certificate listing the entry for your motorcycle and if possible the listing for the frame if it is not the original.
 This certificate is accepted by the UK licensing authorities as proof of date of manufacture but not for the retention of the original number.
+If you want the certificate for this purpose you must send a rubbing or CLEAR photograph of the engine and frame numbers.
 The Ariel Owners Club machine dating officer has kindly agreed to authenticate our certificates for this purpose.
 All 2 strokes left the factory with identical engine and frame numbers, the engine number is on the crankcase below the left cylinder and the frame number is only on an alloy plate riveted to the frame under the seat, often missing.
 Unfortunately the first 2 stroke book covering T 101 to T 3059 is missing.
 Should anyone happen to know of its whereabouts there are many owners who would be glad to see it within the public domain.
 The cost is in the price list as DAT92 and is +VAT where applicable.

 Per The figure in the column headed ‘PER’ indicates the quantity of that component used on one motorcycle.
 It is NOT the quantity that you will receive if you order one of that component, you will receive ONE.